barton-willis/course-calendar-latex/README.md

  automatically included as well as the date for exams (that needn't be on any particular day of the week, but it must be a class day.)

  For UNK classes, the day of the final exam is also automatically generated.

+ I give an example for a College Algebra class.